impleum/ImpleumBitcoinFullNode/Documentation/Features/ColdStaking.md

 ### OP_CHECKCOLDSTAKEVERIFY

-We propose to introduce cold staking to Stratis using a soft fork mechanism that changes the behaviour of the OP_NOP10 script instruction, newly renamed to `OP_CHECKCOLDSTAKEVERIFY`.
+We propose to introduce cold staking to Impleum using a soft fork mechanism that changes the behaviour of the OP_NOP10 script instruction, newly renamed to `OP_CHECKCOLDSTAKEVERIFY`.

 The new behaviour of this opcode is as follows: